fereenwong/CleanerS/README.md

 #### Data preparation

 We follow the project of [3D-Sketch](https://github.com/charlesCXK/TorchSSC) for dataset preparing.

-After preparing, `your_SSC_Dataset` folder should look like this:
+After preparing, `your_SSC_Dataset` folder should look like:

 ````
 -- your_SSC_Dataset